1 + 1 = 3: The data multiplier in cybersecurity

 Funny how often it comes back to Continuous Controls Monitoring – the new category that we at Panaseer have been pioneering for the past five years.
 Continuous Controls Monitoring can be the data multiplier in cybersecurity, by getting all that data, providing that context, and multiplying the value and understanding of that data.

-In an upcoming webinar, I will be talking about Continuous Controls Monitoring more broadly and how it can act as the force multiplier for the existing security tools in your organization.
-We’ll look at a few key questions: What is CCM and how does it work?
+In a webinar on this subject, I spoke about Continuous Controls Monitoring more broadly and how it can act as the force multiplier for the existing security tools in your organization.
+We looked at a few key questions: What is CCM and how does it work?
 How can you get started with CCM?
 What are the benefits to the organization?